Extrajudicial punishment: Historically

 Wyatt Earp led a federal posse, in the Earp Vendetta Ride, during the spring of 1882 which was implicated in the murder of four outlaw "Cowboys" they believed had ambushed his brothers Virgil and Morgan Earp, maiming the former and killing the latter.

 The NKVD troika and Special Council of the NKVD are examples from the history of the Soviet Union, where extrajudicial punishment "by administrative means" was part of the state policy.
 Other Soviet Bloc secret police organizations like the East German Stasi, Romanian Securitate have also used it from time to time.

 Most Latin American dictatorships have regularly instituted extrajudicial killings of their enemies; for one of the better-known examples, see Operation Condor.

 The deaths of the leaders of the leftist urban guerrilla group, the Red Army Faction, Ulrike Meinhof, Andreas Baader, Gudrun Ensslin and Jan-Carl Raspe in West Germany are regarded by some of those in the radical left movements as extrajudicial killings, a theory partly based on the testimony of Irmgard Möller.

-During the apartheid years (from 1948 until the early 1990s), South Africa's security forces were also accused of using extrajudicial means to deal with their political opponents.
+During the apartheid years (from 1948 until the early 1990s), South Africa's security forces routinely used extrajudicial means, including death squads, to deal with their political opponents.
 After his release, Nelson Mandela would refer to these acts as proof of a Third Force.
 This was denied vehemently by the administration of F.W. de Klerk.
 Later the South African Truth and Reconciliation Commission, led by Archbishop Desmond Tutu would find that both military and police agencies such as the Civil Cooperation Bureau and C10 based at Vlakplaas were guilty of gross human rights violations.

-This led the International Criminal Court to declare apartheid a crime against humanity.
+Independent of the TRC's findings, the international community had long condemned the regime; the United Nations had previously adopted the International Convention on the Suppression and Punishment of the Crime of Apartheid in 1973, and the Rome Statute later established apartheid as a crime against humanity under the jurisdiction of the International Criminal Court.